 Just about every single symptom of fibromyalgia can be explained by mitochondrial dysfunction.
 Pain, fatigue, headaches and migraine, IBS, heat and cold intolerance, sweating, mottling of the skin, heart rate and blood pressure problems, dizziness and balance problems, blurry vision, trouble sleeping and so on.

 Mitochondrial dysfunction can affect any organ or organ system in the body.
-And mitochondria are easily damaged.
 According to Dr. Mark Hyman, mitochondria are not well protected and easily damaged by toxins, infections, allergens, and stress.
 But one of the biggest insults over time is the standard American diet.

 Another major cause of mitochondrial damage is medications.
 All classes of psychotropic drugs (which includes antidepressants and anti-anxiety meds) have been documented to damage mitochondria, as well as statin medications, analgesics such as acetaminophen, and many others.
 Here is the link to the list of reported drugs with mitochondrial toxicity.